 In 2016 we completed a completely new kitchen refurbishment.
-Feel free to have a look at this page and see the progress of the work over a series of months.
+A series of interior works on boilers, rooms etc has also taken place.
 Prior to that, our last major building project was in 1999 when one wing of the house was gutted in order to install a lift and provide further accommodation and resources.
-Cottage 1 has being gutted and is now completely redone.

 In 2006 our community at Slough was closed and several sisters from Hyning went to form a new community at Brownshill, Gloucestershire and several sisters from Slough came to join the remaining community.

 We are now 13 in community; 9 Sisters, 1 Young Professed, 2 Novices and our chaplain is Fr.
 Anthony Keefe, a retired priest of this diocese.

 Image from March 2019 Sr. Stella and Sr. Mary Gabriel planting a tree from the Icon group given for the simple profession of Sr. Mary Gabriel in February 2019.